skytap/well-architected-framework/security/README.md

 -   Which of your existing operating models need to change for new cloud workloads?

-Accompanying this document is a **Skytap - Security Controls Workbook** that should be referred to as you develop your High-Level Designs and Low-Level Designs, it outlines each area discussed herein with specific controls that should be applied.
-It also contains an example of a Risks and Mitigations register that should be considered as part of any cloud project.

 The approach to the cloud must be integrated within your organisation's Target Operating Model; this allows for the appropriate security controls to be accounted for, architected and implemented.